 - Make sure that PolySmooth™ is dried before printing it, this ensures there won’t be any bubbles generated during the printing process.
 (Drying setting: 60℃ for 12hours) PolySmooth™ is a hygroscopic material and can absorb moisture from the air, this can cause bubbles in the filament when printing and will not produce the best optical clarity of the transparent parts.
 [Compulsory]

-– Choose vase mode (spiral mode) or print in a single shell.
-Printing one shell with produce the most transparent results as multiple shells will bend the light more.
+- Choose vase mode (spiral mode) or print in a single shell.
+Printing one shell will produce the most transparent results as multiple shells will bend the light more.
 [Compulsory]

 - Use a bigger nozzle size.
 The polishing process of PolySmooth™ will soften the material, this means that thin parts may buckle under their own weight when polishing.
 Using a larger nozzle will help add mass and strength to the single shell walls allowing more complex transparent shapes.
 The parts will re-harden after the polishing process.
 [Optional]